-The results in table 3 showed that, the distribution of respondents based on their socio-economic characteristics.
-In terms of annual income, more than two-thirds (67.50 per cent) of the farmers were placed in the medium-income category, followed by 19.17 per cent in the low-income category, and only 13.33 per cent in the high-income category (mean = 18,83,816.67; SD = 15,73,924.52).
+The results in table 2 showed that, the distribution of respondents based on their socio-economic characteristics.
+In terms of annual income, more than two-thirds (67.50 per cent) of the farmers were placed in the medium-income category, followed by 19.17 per cent in the low-income category, and only 13.33 per cent in the high-income category.
 With respect to scientific orientation, more than one-third (38.33 per cent) of respondents belonged to the low category, while 34.17 per cent had a high scientific orientation.
-Slightly more than one-fourth (27.50 per cent) were in the medium category (mean = 13.88; SD = 3.07).
+Slightly more than one-fourth (27.50 per cent) were in the medium category .

 The results in table indicate that the majority of farmers were concentrated in the medium-income group, suggesting a moderate level of economic stability that enables them to sustain farming but may limit large-scale investments.
 The small proportion in the high-income category highlights the unequal income distribution among farmers, emphasizing the need for strategies that enhance profitability through value addition, efficient resource use, and better market access.
 Regarding scientific orientation, the higher share of farmers in the low category suggests limited awareness or adoption of scientific approaches in farming practices.
 However, the presence of a considerable proportion with high scientific orientation points to a progressive segment that could act as role models in the farming community.
 Targeted capacity-building programmes, farmer field schools, and exposure visits could help shift more farmers from low to medium and high scientific orientation, thereby improving overall adoption of improved practices and entrepreneurial behaviour.